From a great plate of pasta to the best hangover cure brunch and a fine dining experience you won’t forget, here is where to eat in Edinburgh.

 - Spoon – Climb Spoon’s stairs to discover a retro cafe with a lovely warm welcome.
 Spoon’s philosophy is that good food and a fine dining experience can be fun, casual and relaxed too – and their ever-changing menu features dishes such from cheese, pate, and meat antipasti plates to king prawn kebabs with courgette, cherry tomato, lemon & basmati rice.
 Spoon also have great vegetarian, vegan and gluten-free options.
 Open until 11pm.
 Spoon is at 6A Nicolson Street, Edinburgh.
 Visit spoonedinburgh.co.uk

-- The Pantry, Stockbridge and Colinton – with an ever expanding offer, the Pantry is a Edinburgh brunch staple.
-Quirky surroundings and a regularly changing brunch menu with waffles and Benedicts, they also do smashed avocado plates – try my favourite Sunshine on Stockbridge, olive oil toast with guacamole, roasted tomatoes, grilled pepper, poached eggs and fresh chili.
+- The Pantry, Leith, Stockbridge and Colinton – with an ever-expanding offer, the Pantry is an Edinburgh brunch staple.
+Quirky surroundings and a regularly changing brunch menu with waffles and Benedicts, they also do smashed avocado plates – try my favourite Sunshine on Stockbridge, olive oil toast with guacamole, roasted tomatoes, grilled pepper, poached eggs and fresh chilli.
 Visit The Pantry

 Greek Food in Edinburgh